-Captain America is coming: Chris Evans, Zoe Saldana, Josh Brolin and other celebs expected at ACE Comic Con Seattle
+Avengers are coming to Seattle: Chris Evans, Jeremy Renner and other celebs expected at ACE Comic Con this month

 The focus was put instead on making the entire three-day affair more of a show than a convention, with panels and other interactive opportunities happening constantly and being broadcast throughout the con floor.

 “From the moment we announced the show, there was this huge outpouring of fans who were excited we were coming to their city,” Shamus said.
 “It was pretty extraordinary, because on Saturday for the main panel that we had, that Kevin Smith hosted with Tom Holland, Sebastian Stan and Anthony Mackie, we had 12,000 people live in the stands.
-I think we broke the North American record for comic-cons and people in the audience.”
+I think we broke the North American record for comic cons and people in the audience.”

 That number was made possible by the choice of venue.
 Most conventions, such as Emerald City Comic Con (ECCC), take place in the Washington State Convention Center, which limits the number of people you can fit into one room.